Want the recording from this webinar? Check it out here!

 The way you can think about your messaging is by understanding the 3 Rs:

-Using this methodology across your marketing will make your company more authentic, human, helpful, and personal.
-So let’s dive into how you can apply this framework across those channels.
+Using this personal experience methodology across your marketing will make your company more authentic, human, helpful, and personal.
+So let’s dive into how you can apply this framework across those channels, and avoid any potential DirectFail experiences.

 Now is the perfect time to do the things that don’t scale.
 Reach out to each of your target accounts on a 1:1 basis.
 Be real, be human, be personal.
 In a world that’s try to do more in an automated and digital way, slowing down and doing “hand to hand” combat will allow you to stand out.